axieinfinity/ronin-documentation/docs/node-operators/security.md

 ---
-description: Tips and recommendations for hardening your validator node
+description: Recommendations for hardening your validator node.
 title: Security hardening
 ---